hyprwm/hyprland-wiki/pages/Configuring/Tearing.md

 ### Apps that should tear, freeze

-Almost definitely means your GPU driver does not support tearing, like e.g.
+Almost definitely means your GPU driver does not support tearing.
-Intel's, or AMD if you don't use the legacy backend with `env = WLR_DRM_NO_ATOMIC,1` or patch your kernel.

 Please _do not_ report issues if this is the culprit.